bearkerb/tp/docs/UserGuide.md

 📌**Note:**
 - Any additional input after `ljob` command will be ignored.
-- `list` without any jobs will show you an empty list, hence you are recommended to add some maintenance jobs to the application before using this command.
+- Running the `ljob` command without any jobs stored in the application will show you an empty list, hence you are recommended to add some maintenance jobs before using this command.

 #### 3.2.7 Marking Job as Completed: `mark`
-Updates the status of a maintenance job so that completed tasks can be tracked easily.
+Updates the status of a maintenance job to `Completed` so that you can track completed maintenance jobs easily.

 Format: `mark JOB_NUMBER`

 📌**Note:**
 - `JOB_NUMBER` is the index displayed next to each job in the job list, and must be a ***positive number***.
 - Once marked, the job status will be updated in the display under any linked tenant.
-- If a job is marked by mistake, you can use the [`unmark`](#3-2-8-marking-job-as-not-completed-unmark) command to revert it to not completed.
+- If a job is marked by mistake, you can use the [`unmark`](#3-2-8-marking-job-as-not-completed-unmark) command to revert it to `Not Completed`.

 Examples:
 - `mark 2` updates the completion status of job number 2 of the job list to 'completed'.